Creating Application Rounds

 Article summary

-📚 Part of the series Application Building Phase 1: Initial setup
+📚 Part of the series Application Building Phase I: Core components

-The second step in the pre-application build phase of your Slate application is creating an application round.
+The second step in the application building phase of your Slate application is creating an application round.

 What is an application round?

-Periods and rounds can also control the application process.
-For example, by limiting the number of applications a person can submit.
+Periods and rounds allow for control over the application process.
+For example, you can limit the number of applications a person can submit (ex. multiple or just one) per round or per period.

 1. Select Database from the main navigation.